-If an ECS has no Xen drivers installed, the network performance of the ECS will be poor, and the security groups and firewall configured for the ECS will not take effect.
+Xen: If you do not install the Xen driver for the image, the network performance of the ECSs created from this image will be poor, and the security groups and firewall configured for the ECSs will not take effect.

-If an ECS has no KVM drivers installed, the NICs of the ECS may not be detected and the ECS will be unable to communicate with other resources.
+KVM: If you do not install the KVM driver for the image, the NICs of the ECSs may not be detected and the ECSs will be unable to communicate with other resources.

-- The virtualization type of the ECS is Xen. - The kernel version must be later than 2.6.24. - Disable your antivirus and intrusion detection software.
-You can enable them after the driver installation is complete.
+- The virtualization type of the ECS is Xen.
+For details, see . - The kernel version must be later than 2.6.24. - Disable your antivirus and intrusion detection software.
+You can enable them after installation of the Xen and KVM drivers.